Why are we doing what we are doing (art, writing, whatever...)?

 aska last edited by

 @withlinesofink i feel the same!
 Its my happy place;)

 @smceccarelli Werner Herzog - still remember "Aguirre Wrath of God" (long time ago!)
 So intense and dark - The quote you mention about money reminds me of similar quotes by Joseph Cambell and Carl Jung - must be something to it ..... this is totally off the subject but have you read "A Tree is Nice"?
 For some reason your treehouse piece made me think of it - i could see that piece in a book about summer or the changing seasons or fun - the text of the book being a simple poem or very short story like in "A Tree is Nice" ....random thought :)

-Rebecca Hirsch 0
+Rebecca Hirsch 0 last edited by

 @jake-parker That's a great response.
 Thank you.